Top 7 Consultative Selling Strategies for Your Sales Team

 Research is critical before each call and contact, but it is not enough by itself.
 Using the research, coach your team to invest time in the pre-call planning process.
 This includes identifying where the buyer is in their buying journey and any particular issues that may affect their buying readiness (such as a company or industry events).
 The process should also identify objectives for the call, and the specific skills and steps necessary to reach that objective.

-The plan should include a list of consultative sales probing questions that the salesperson can ask to help uncover the prospect’s needs and wants.
-Probing questions are usually open-ended questions that build trust, lead the prospect to uncover their own needs and wants and help the salesperson understand how they can help the customer.
-Download our What Works in Prospecting: Research-Backed Strategies for Filling the Sales Funnel white paper to learn more prospecting tactics your sales team.
+The plan should include a list of consultative sales probing questions that the sales professional can use to uncover prospects’ needs and wants.
+Probing questions are usually open-ended questions that build trust, lead the prospect to uncover their own needs and wants, and help the seller understand how they can help the customer.

 3. Build Trust with the Prospect During the Call

-Teach salespeople to express genuine interest, compassion, and commitment to the prospect’s success.
-Trust also requires salespeople to follow through on promises, from small things like sending material when they say they will, to big things like delivering the solution that was agreed upon.
-When salespeople can be relied on to follow through on small promises, it teaches the buyer that they can be relied on for the big things too.
+Invest in teaching sales professionals how to build rapport early in the relationship.
+Coach your sales team to express genuine interest, compassion, and commitment to the prospect’s success.
+Trust also requires sales professionals to follow through on promises.
+This starts with small things such as sending material when they say they will, to big things such as delivering the right solution.
+When a buyer can rely on a seller to follow through on small promises, it teaches them they can depend on them for the big things too.

 4. Ask Great Follow-Up Questions